History of Georgia–Iran relations: 18th century

 Early in the 18th century, Iran was under a serious threat of being conquered by the Afghans.
 The shah of Iran entrusted the command of the troops fighting against Afghanistan to the Islamized Georgian kings.
 There were about 2000 Georgian troops in Afghanistan.
-Led by Giorgi XI (known as Gurgin Khan in Iran), the Georgians succeeded temporarily in halting the raids of Afghan tribes against Iran.
-In 1709 Giorgi XI was treacherously murdered by instigation of Afghan leader Mirwais Khan Hotak.
+Led by George XI (known as Gurgin Khan in Iran), the Georgians succeeded temporarily in halting the raids of Afghan tribes against Iran.
+In 1709 George XI was treacherously murdered by instigation of Afghan leader Mirwais Khan Hotak.

 From the 18th century the religious factor did not seem to determine state relations, yet the Shah's court ascribed serious meaning to the valee of Kartli professing Islam.
 By such policy towards Eastern Georgia, Iran clearly confronted Russian and Ottoman operations in the country.
 To keep Eastern Georgia loyal and its king a Muslim, the shah made many concessions to the valee of “Gurjistan” – adding to his titles, raising his “salary”, and granting him villages in Iran.

 In 1703, Vakhtang VI became the ruler of the kingdom of Kartli.
 In 1716, he adopted Islam and the shah confirmed him as King of Kartli.
 However, the shah retained Vakhtang in Iran, appointing him as spasalar (“commander”) of the Iranian region of Azerbaijan.
 Vakhtang VI carried out successful campaigns against the Dagestani people.
 However, at a decisive moment he was ordered to discontinue the campaign, leading Vakhtang to adopt a pro-Russian orientation, though the Russian failed to tender him the promised military aid.
 During the war with the Afghans, the Ottomans occupied Kartli.
 In July of the same year Vakhtang was forced to go into exile to Russia, with a 1200 strong retinue.

 The Safavid dynasty collapsed in 1736, being succeeded by the Afsharids who would control all of Georgia again.
 Nader Shah expelled the Turkish garrisons that had invaded Georgia in the wake of the collapse of the Safavids and swiftly re-established Iranian rule over Georgia.
-For the loyal service of Teimuraz II of Kakheti and his son Erekle II against the Ottomans and their help in reestablishing Iranian rule over Georgia, he appointed them respectively as kings of Kartli and Kakheti in 1744.
+For the loyal service of Teimuraz II and his son Heraclius II against the Ottomans and their help in reestablishing Iranian rule over Georgia, he appointed them respectively as kings of Kartli and Kakheti in 1744.
 The Iranian Afsharids were succeeded by the Qajars, who would also reestablish (though briefly) Iranian suzerainty over Georgia.